qualityshepherd/brine/posts/southern_coast.md

 Stretches of forest lie burned to ash, creating an eerie beauty in the devastation.
 The pattern of destruction suggests a dragon, though none have been sighted... yet.

-> She once called The Hollow Sister friend.
+> She once called The Hollow Sister friend [`1403].
 Allowing the Sister's saplings in HER forest after the dryads exiled her?
-That's the only mercy she's shown in 200 years.
+That's the only mercy she's shown in over 200 years.

  2d6 | Freemoon Forest Encounters
 :---:|:--------------------